 The campaign group 10:10 has produced a simple picture of the average UK person’s footprint.
 This indicates that about 2/3 of emissions are related to consumption rather than local transport and home energy:

 For more great ideas on how to respond visit the We are possible website.

-How you can take action now on the 10:10 themes identified
+How you can take action now on the ‘We are possible’ themes

 Talk to your service providers to find out what they are doing to tackle the climate emergency (examples include setting emissions targets, delivering carbon reduction and climate resilience projects).

 - Set your thermostat to 18 degrees (healthy adults) or 21 degrees for all others.